securitybunker/databunker.org/content/home/definitions/user-profile-storage/index.md

 Organizations that fall victim to a data breach may mitigate GDPR fines by implementing data protection measures such as **encryption**.

 Databunker was built to prevent sensitive records exposure via **SQL injection** and **unfiltered GraphQL requests**.
-Databunker stores encrypted user records.

-Instead of talking to Databunker using SQL, your backend will have to call an API function to retrieve specific user details.
+Instead of talking to Databunker using SQL, your backend code will have to call an API function to retrieve specific user records.
 It is similar to any NoSQL database API.
-You can only lookup user records if you know his **email address**, **phone number** or **unique token id**.
+You can only lookup user records if you know his **email address**, **phone number**, **login name** or **unique token id**.

-By default, Databunker does not allow user records enumeration.
-This API call is disabled by default.
-Databunker encrypts customer records and builds a secure search index for quick user lookup (i.e. using email, token, etc…).
+By default, Databunker does not allow dumping all user records at once.
+This API call is disabled.
+Databunker encrypts customer records and builds a secure search index for quick user lookup (i.e. using email, token, etc...).

 ![Pseudonymized identity](/img/pseudonymized-identity.png)